 Learn more at Google Play Support

-The final step you can take to secure your child’s online activity is with parental control apps.
-In the world of mobile phones and tablets, parental control apps are an added level of protection to keep your child safe.
-Read below for our top 10 parental control apps.
+The final step you can take to secure your child’s online activity is with a parental control app.
+In the world of mobile phones and tablets, it adds a level of protection to keep your child safe.

-Parental controls are necessary to keep your child safe while spending time online.
-Because of the variety of devices and internet platforms your child may use, it’s important to keep your parental controls up-to-date and active at all times.
-You should always make sure you and your child’s devices are armed with antivirus to ensure safe and protected online browsing sessions.
-Panda Security’s antivirus allows system administrators to prevent users from accessing websites that contain unwanted content.
+Panda Dome Family helps you keep your child safe while spending time online.
+It allows system administrators to prevent users from accessing websites that contain unwanted content.
 It also features a GPS tracking system so you can always know where your children are.
 It can additionally block unwanted calls and allow parents/adults to block access to certain apps.